Anthony Comstock: Opponents

-During his career, Comstock made many and diverse enemies, such as Emma Goldman and Margaret Sanger.
+During his career, Comstock made many and diverse enemies, such as Emma Goldman, Ida Craddock and Margaret Sanger.
 In her autobiography, Goldman referred to Comstock as the leader of America's "moral eunuchs."

+The anarchist and Free Speech League member Edwin C Walker was a staunch critic of Anthony Comstock.
+He confronted him several times and published a book entitled Who is the Enemy: Anthony Comstock or You? where he harshly criticized Comstock's actions and ideas.

 Injuries

 In later years his health was affected by a severe blow to the head.
-On the second of July 1873, Comstock was assaulted during an argument with a Dr. Selden, who "struck him over the forehead with a heavy seal ring" after being punched in the ribs by an umbrella (Selden accused Comstock of being "sneak").
+On the second of July 1873, Comstock punched a Dr. Selden in the ribs by an umbrella because the latter had called him "sneak", and Selden in response "struck him over the forehead with a heavy seal ring".
 The following year, Comstock was stabbed in the head by Charles Conroy.
-Conroy, long a foil for Comstock dating back to 1868, was "an unrepentant two-bit pornographer—whose name even the New York Times couldn't get right, mistakenly reporting him as John or James Conroy in his arrest notices—inadvertently kick-started Anthony Comstock's career as the most influential moralizer in American history".
+Conroy, long a foil for Comstock dating back to 1868, was "an unrepentant two-bit pornographer—whose name even the New York Times couldn't get right, mistakenly reporting him as John or James Conroy in his arrest notices."
+It has been said that he "inadvertently kick-started Anthony Comstock's career as the most influential moralizer in American history".